JLasc/Burger/README.md

 Run the `npm install` command in your terminal of choice.

-Navigate to the `/db` folder, and Source the `schema.sql` and `seeds.sql` files to your SQL GUI of choice.
+Navigate to the `/db` folder, and source the `schema.sql` and `seeds.sql` files to your SQL GUI of choice.

 Update the `connection.js` file in the `config` folder to match your SQL setup, inputting your `user` and `password`